Code-Institute-Submissions/user-centric-webpage/README.md

 <h1>User Centric Module - Resume Webpage</h1>
 For this module, I have been instructed to create a webpage that utilises HTML and CSS and creates an interactive and constructive webpage, which works across platforms and devices.
 In this module, you are able to use either a HTML, CSS editor or a bootstrap or another styling grid flow addon.
-The use of bootstrap is completly optional and use dont have to use any form of grid-flow addon within the development of your website.
+The use of bootstrap is completly optional and you dont have to use any form of grid-flow addon within the development of your website.
 This would be to help you during the module and for later on in your development career as layout modifiers or styling sheets are used by several companies to make website development more robust and accessable.
 Not just that the website is easier to maintain and repair in future reference.
-I had original created a webpage using bootstrap but after a some time creating a website, I began to feel somewhat restricted.
+I had original created a webpage using bootstrap but after some time creating a website, I began to feel somewhat restricted.
 Even though these types of languages do allow for cross-platform support they dont offer more of a control on the general overal product and development.
 Its like creating a structure that you would then begin to build over using a styling sheet.
 Its helpful to use these types of languages but means that you would have to create several changes to the way you create the page.

 I went for the idea of creating a professional webpage, like a resume website.
 In this website I would create a place where companies could go to learn about me and be able to show them my abilities as a programmer.
 I wanted to make sure that I created a website that followed the rules places by the module and follow rules that I apply during development or during planning.